guxm2021/ECBNN/README.md

         |-- test_seq.pt
 ```

-* To better understand our problem setting of streaming domain adaptation, we visualize our data as follows.
-The left shows the source domain streaming data (MNIST) while the right shows the target domain streaming data (USPS):
+* To better understand our problem setting of test-time streaming domain adaptation, we visualize our data as follows.
+The left shows the streaming data (MNIST) on the source domain, while the right shows the streaming data (USPS) on the target domain:
 <p align="center">
 <img src="assets/stream.gif" alt="" data-canonical-src="assets/stream.gif" width="25%"/>
 </p>

-* To train and evalute our ECBNN on source-testing and target-testing set: (To ensure the reproducibility, use 'CUBLAS_WORKSPACE_CONFIG=:4096:8' as prefix)
+* To train and further evaluate our ECBNN on source-testing and target-testing set: (To ensure the reproducibility, use 'CUBLAS_WORKSPACE_CONFIG=:4096:8' as a prefix)

 ```
 cd Streaming_Rotating_MNIST_USPS